joe-cheung/joe-cheung.github.io/_posts/2020-11-19-COVID-19-Vaccines.md

 It is all the more amazing that Pfizer and Moderna vaccines and 200 other candidates have been developed so rapidly.
 A key reason is that many of the teams have previously worked on vaccines for the original SARS virus as well as MERS.
 Less than 10 weeks after the Chinese scientists published the SARS-CoV-2 sequence, Moderna already had a candidate ready for a phase 1 trial.

 In the US, Operation Warp Speed (OWS), headed by Moroccan [immigrant](https://reason.com/volokh/2020/11/22/thank-immigration-for-the-new-covid-19-vaccines/) and molecular biologist Moncef Slaoui, was established with the goal of producing and delivering 300 million vaccine doses by January 2021.
-OWS purchased vaccines before clinical trials have been completed e.g. $1.6 billion for 100 million doses from Novavax, and $1.95 billion for 100 million doses from Pfizer.
+OWS purchased vaccines before clinical trials have been completed e.g. \$1.6 billion for 100 million doses from Novavax, and \$1.95 billion for 100 million doses from Pfizer.
 Funding agencies also directly invest in vaccine development.
 Governments and foundations like the Coalition for Epidemic Preparedness Innovations are throwing millions, even billions into the hunt for vaccines.
-Moderna[^12], for instance,received $472 million from BARDA in July, on top of the $483 million it got in April.
+Moderna[^12], for instance,received \$472 million from BARDA in July, on top of the \$483 million it got in April.

 During the 2014-2016 West African Ebola crisis (the worst Ebola outbreak in history), regulatory bodies [embraced](https://www.statnews.com/2020/07/30/a-huge-experiment-how-the-world-made-so-much-progress-on-a-covid-19-vaccine-so-fast/) a new dexterity in green-lighting trials and were a lot more proactive in communicating with companies about the efficacy thresholds.
 For COVID-19, the FDA has outlined that vaccines need to prevent infections or reduce the severity of COVID-19 in just 50% of recipients to be approved.
 Some of the trials have even been collapsed into Phase 1/2 or Phase 2/3 trials, which can shave weeks or even months off the trials.
 The Medicines and Healthcare products Regulatory Agency in the UK has been conducting rolling reviews of the Oxford vaccine.
 Similarly, the European Medical Agency has also been conducting rolling reviews of Moderna's vaccine since 17 November.

-## VI.
-Manufacturing
+## Manufacturing

-Even when the vaccines pass phase 3 trials, manufacturing is a long and arduous process[^13] with a myriad of stringent quality control measures at every step in the pipeline[^14].
+Even when the vaccines pass phase 3 trials, manufacturing is a long and arduous process[^bignote2] with a myriad of stringent quality control measures at every step in the pipeline[^bignote3].
 Not to mention the fact that all the later-stage candidates are based on completely novel or immature technologies that have never been scaled.

 For the Oxford and Sputnik V vaccines, which are [modified adenaviruses](https://www.sciencedirect.com/science/article/pii/S2352304217300272), the only therapeutic that uses a similar technology is gene therapy, which has only been used on single-digit thousands of patients (the [Ebola vaccine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6183239/) is also a viral vector but it uses the VZV virus).
 Luckily, the UK already has [four million doses](https://www.bbc.co.uk/news/health-55041371) of the Oxford vaccine ready to deploy as production has begun long before data from the Oxford phase 3 trials were analysed.